ChenXi19/Assignment3/README.md

 ![](http://latex.codecogs.com/gif.latex?R_k%28x%29%3D%5Cfrac%7Bf%5E%7B%28k&plus;1%29%7D%28%5Cxi%20%29%7D%7B%28k&plus;1%29%21%7D%28x-a%29%5E%7Bk&plus;1%7D)<br>where![](http://latex.codecogs.com/gif.latex?%5Cxi) is between x and a.

-To estimate how well it can determine the errors resulting from Euler Methods, a comparison is made in this assignment between what is got directly from substraction between the exact solutin and the Eural solution and the the value got from applying Taylor's theorem.
+To estimate how well Euler solution approaches the real solution, a comparison between the Euler solution and the exact solution is made in this assignment.

 To display how step legth influence the difference, several runs of the same equation are made with respect to different step length.

+To show how the function itself can affect the accuracy, a comparison was made between problem 1 and problem 3.

 ## Methods
 ### Numerical Methods